rhel-labs/learn-katacoda/service-admin/finish.md

 # In this lab you have:
 * Learned how `systemd` and `systemctl` are related
+* Viewed the status of a service
-* Started and stopped a service with `systemctl`
+* Restarted a service to activate configuration changes
 * Enabled a service with `systemctl` to make it persistent
-* Restarted a service to activate configuration changes
-* Viewed the status of a service

 # Report an issue with the lab:
 [RHEL Labs Github issues](https://github.com/rhel-labs/learn-katacoda/issues)